“How many weddings do you do a year?”

 Tell your venue how many guests you plan on inviting.
 Be sure that the venue can fit every guest on your list because the 80/20 rule of RSVPs has quickly become an old wives tale and it’s likely that more than 80% of your guest list will come to your wedding.
 Always overestimate so that you aren’t in a pickle when the final RSVP’s come in.

-4) If it’s important it is for ALL GUESTS to eat in the same room/area.
+4) Whether it’s important for ALL GUESTS to eat in the same room/area.

 Ask to see what a layout would look like for your ideal guest count.
 Some venues may say, “We can make it work when you get your final guest list” or they will tell you it might look different for your wedding day.
 If you want a head table, sweetheart table, all rounds, or all longs, you will need to see how (if at all) the guest tables will fit.
 If your vision doesn’t fit, neither will your guests, and you will need to either choose a different venue or cut the guest list.
 Also, you may not like the outcome of “making it work” so be persistent!
 Moral of the story- don’t sign a contract without seeing an example of a layout.